Central India

 Local Wildlife

-Mammals: Tiger, leopard, sloth bear, dhole (Indian wild dog), jungle cat, golden jackal, striped hyena, Indian wolf, nilgai, wild boar, chital, gaur, barking deer, sambar deer, rhesus macaque, Hanuman langur, porcupine, palm civet, small Indian civet.
+Mammals: Bengal tiger, leopard, sloth bear, dhole (Indian wild dog), jungle cat, golden jackal, striped hyena, Indian wolf, nilgai, wild boar, chital, gaur, barking deer, sambar deer, rhesus macaque, Hanuman langur, porcupine, palm civet, small Indian civet.

 Optional Activities